What are Economic Indicators?

 - CPI (Inflation)

 Video Explanation of Economic Indicators

-Watch this short video to quickly understand the main concepts covered in this guide, including what economic indicators are, primary and other economic indicators, and the leading and lagging indicators.
+Watch the short video below to quickly understand the main concepts covered here, including what economic indicators are, the primary and other economic indicators, and the leading and lagging indicators.

 CFI is a leading provider of financial modeling courses for investment banking professionals.
 To help you advance your career, check out the additional CFI resources below: